 To layer the bowl, start out with a layer of cheese grits, add a layer of greens, next include a layer of black-eyed peas and top with a few pieces of okra.

 I love using as many foods as I can from local farmers.
 Purchasing close to home makes me feel very lucky!
-After trying this Sunny Creek black-eyed pea recipe, you may also want to give my Hoppin John recipe from my Farm Fresh Nutrition book.
+After trying this recipe for black-eyed peas, you may also want to give my Hoppin John recipe from my Farm Fresh Nutrition book.
 You can purchase my book on the Vine Ripe Nutrition website or locally in Asheville, NC.

 Here is a black-eyed pea salsa recipe that you may like to make also!

-And we all really know that it is not all by chance and luck that makes it a good year, it is our behaviors that really make a difference.
+We know that it is not all by chance and luck that makes it a good year, but it is our behaviors that really make a difference.
 If you are ready to make health changes and need a supportive health care provider to work with you, I am here to help.
 You may be interested in one of the Fresh Approach to Eating Programs.
 I look forward to working with you!

 If you are looking to work with a Asheville registered dietitian nutritionist, I would love to partner with you on healthy you have a healthy 2016!
 Check out some of the ways that we can work together here !